This article was updated on September 12, 2018.

 Maintaining a Healthy Diet and Lifestyle

-In a recent interview, husband and wife business owners Kathy and Brian Leavitt shed some light on how businesses can build a wellness culture.
+In an interview, husband and wife business owners Kathy and Brian Leavitt shed some light on how businesses can build a wellness culture.
 Brian, the founder and president of Process Innovations, has been selling process equipment in the New England area for over 20 years.
 And although his work requires him to travel quite a bit, he ensures that he and his staff members maintain a healthy diet and lifestyle.
 While Brian believes that eating healthy on the road can sometimes be a challenge, he stresses that travelers have more healthy eating options today than they did in the past.
 For example, Brian chooses to eat at restaurants that offer healthy menu selections, and he even makes stops at convenience stores for healthy food items, such as water, granola bars, fruit and yogurt.
 Beyond a healthy diet, regular exercise and taking advantage of annual wellness visits are other priorities for Brian and his staff members.

 Building a Wellness Culture